 My goal is to catch up!

-But this means I am starting as a travel neophyte – in a world where it every 20-something has visited a dozen countries or more and features their adventures on TikTok, Instagram and YouTube.
+But this means I am starting as a travel neophyte – in a world where it every 20-something has visited one to two dozen countries or more and features their adventures on TikTok, Instagram and YouTube.

-Thus, as I learn and explore options, I document my findings here in hopes of helping the two other older adults who have not yet traveled!
-Disclaimer – obviously, I am not a travel expert and what I find and note here may be wrong.
+As I learn and explore options, I document my findings here Disclaimer – obviously, I am not a travel expert and what I find and note here may be wrong.
 That’s part of the challenge of being a naive travel idiot at my age.

 International Travel is Big